$\ell$-adic GKZ hypergeometric sheaf and exponential sums: Introduction

-(ii) For any integer $w$, let where $e_w$ is the rank of the weight $w$ sub-quotient of the weight filtration for the mixed perverse sheaf $\mathrm{Hyp}_\psi(\chi)$.
+(ii) Let where $e_w$ is the rank of the weight $w$ sub-quotient of the weight filtration for the mixed perverse sheaf $\mathrm{Hyp}_\psi(\chi)$.
 (Confer \cite[5.3.5]{BBD} for the definition of the weight filtration of a mixed perverse sheaf).
 Then we have